How to Dual Boot Fedora and Windows 11

 timedatectl set-local-rtc 1 --adjust-system-clock

-Changing Windows to be primary
+Changing Windows to be the primary

 sudo sed -i 's/GRUB_ENABLE_BLSCFG=true/GRUB_ENABLE_BLSCFG=false/g' /etc/default/grub